Modern Gentlemen

 (CDC)

 American costs due to healthcare expenses and leave days associated with chronic pain reach about $560 billion every year.
-Disability programs also contribute to this large sum, according to the chronic pain statistics from the CDC.
+Disability programs also contribute to this large sum, according to the CDC chronic pain statistics.

 14. Chronic pain costs more than cancer.